Tonight (PinkPantheress song): Music video

 The music video for "Tonight", directed by Charlotte Rutherford, was released on 4 April 2025, the same day as the song's release.
 PinkPantheress stated that she wanted to make a "more classic pop video, where you have sets and you have a different hairstyle than usual and a dress that looks like something you wouldn't wear."
 The music video depicts PinkPantheress and her friends riding on bicycles and carriages to a manor house, where they throw a chaotic party, kiss passionately, and engage in pillow fights.
 At the party, a DJ spins records on a phonograph, a woman's hair sets on fire, and a man inside of a portrait steps out of it.
 The costumes in the period drama–inspired video incorporate corsets, powdered wigs, and pearls, which media publications described as reminiscent of the Regency era (Note: References:) and the television series Bridgerton.
 (Note: References:) PinkPantheress revealed that the music video was inspired by Bridgerton and the music video for Jamiroquai's song "King for a Day" (1999), the latter of which showcases elements from the Georgian era.
 The dance that PinkPantheress performed in the music video went viral on the online video platform TikTok following her dance challenges with other celebrities, including American rapper Doechii.
+The music video was nominated for Best Pop Video – UK at the 2025 UK Music Video Awards and Music Video of the Year at the 2026 Electronic Dance Music Awards.

 Live performances

 PinkPantheress performed "Tonight" at the Glastonbury Festival on 27 June 2025.
 On 30 July 2025, she sang it on The Tonight Show Starring Jimmy Fallon as part of a medley with the Fancy That tracks "Illegal" and "Girl Like Me", accompanied by a DJ and several backup dancers.
 PinkPantheress played a stripped-down version of "Tonight" on NPR's Tiny Desk Concerts in September 2025, joined by a backup band.
 On 8 October 2025, she performed the track on BBC Radio 1's Live Lounge.
 PinkPantheress included "Tonight" in the set list of her third concert tour, An Evening With...
-PinkPantheress (2025), including shows in the UK and North America.
+PinkPantheress (2025–2026), including shows in the UK and North America.
 She was accompanied by two dancers dubbed "the Pinkettes".